 9.6.2.1 General

 Modulation quality is defined by the difference between the measured carrier signal and an ideal signal.
 Modulation quality can e.g. be expressed as Error Vector Magnitude (EVM).
-Details about how the EVM is determined are specified in annex B for FR1.
+Details about how the EVM is determined are specified in annex B for FR1-NTN.

 OTA modulation quality requirement is defined as a directional requirement at the RIB and shall be met within the OTA coverage range.